Menzani/Logger/README.md

 }
 ```

-Find coordinates for specific versions in the *Releases* section of this repository.
+Find coordinates for specific versions in the description of each release.

 The rest of this document applies to the latest revision of version **1**.